-"There is more treasure in books than in all the pirates' loot on Treasure Island." - Walt Disney Checking Out Books: Books are available for check out to all students.
+Checking Out Books: Books are available for check out to all students.
 Students in Kindergarten may check out one book at a time.
 First through Fifth Grade students may check out two books.
 Books are checked out for a twoweek period.
 Students will be given a "date due" slip in the book as a reminder.

-Overdue Books: Books kept out longer then two weeks will be considered overdue.
+Overdue Books: Books kept out longer than two weeks will be considered overdue.
 Students who have an overdue book will not be charged a fine.
 Due to the limited resources it is important that students return books on time.